katiestar99/ansible/docs/docsite/rst/user_guide/playbook_pathing.rst

 :orphan:

 ***********************
-Search paths in Ansible
+Search paths in Assible
 ***********************

-You can control the paths Ansible searches to find resources on your control node (including configuration, modules, roles, ssh keys, and more) as well as resources on the remote nodes you are managing.
-Use absolute paths to tell Ansible where to find resources whenever you can.
+You can control the paths Assible searches to find resources on your control node (including configuration, modules, roles, ssh keys, and more) as well as resources on the remote nodes you are managing.
+Use absolute paths to tell Assible where to find resources whenever you can.
 However, absolute paths are not always practical.
-This page covers how Ansible interprets relative search paths, along with ways to troubleshoot when Ansible cannot find the resource you need.
+This page covers how Assible interprets relative search paths, along with ways to troubleshoot when Assible cannot find the resource you need.

 .. contents::
    :local: